SeoinBack/ML-HTVS-Li-SE/README.md

 ## External sources
   1. Base structures from https://materialsproject.org/
   2. Machine learning model to predict formation energy and bandgap from https://doi.org/10.1038/s41467-020-19964-7
-      - Instructions for the supervised machine learning model is described in https://github.com/CompRhys/roost
+      - For machine learning regressions, one can refer to ROOST github (https://github.com/CompRhys/roost).
   4. Li-ion conductivity with m-XRD data from https://doi.org/10.1038/s41467-019-13214-1